teleplayer123/teleplayer123/README.md

 My Professional History
 ----
 I was so lucky to get a chance to work for Novus Labs.
-I learned so much, and gained many new skills.
+I learned so much, and gained many new skills on and off the job.
-In my job as a Quality Assurance Technician, I went above and beyond to learn and contribute as much as possible.
+As a Quality Assurance Technician, I went above and beyond to learn and contribute as much as possible.
-On the job I learned how to crimp my own ethernet cords and work with an array of widely know development boards such as: EFR32, NRF52, and STM32.
+I learned how to crimp my own ethernet cords and work with an array of widely know development boards such as: EFR32, NRF52, and STM32.
 The majority of my job consisted of debugging and testing sophisticated software for well know companies, and file bug reports using Atlassian development tools like JIRA, with complete sets of hardware, software level, and network level logs using automation I wrote to ensure preciseness and accuracy.
 I wrote software to automate the majority of tests that were executed on the DUT(device under test) to ensure and facilitate proper communication